-This article was first published in October 2018 and updated in December 2019
+This article on the best beaches in Malta was first published in October 2018 and updated in June 2020.

 With the striking beauty of its landscapes complemented by some of the most stunning architecture in the world, Malta has loads to offer for travellers of all inclinations.
 However, as this list of the best beaches in Malta will prove, this picturesque island really shines is in its beaches – some of the most beautiful in Europe.